Thrill12/SpaceDudeLore/Planets/Pirth.md

 ## Description

 Not many venture out as far as [Perth](Perth.md) and [Pirth](Pirth.md), however those that do are greeted with the coldest climates in the [Galaxy](../Galaxy/Galaxy.md).
 Temperatures here can almost drop to -150 degrees.
 This requires extremely sophisticated equipment, and only those accustomed to the cold and born on these two planets can even dream of being productive outside.

-It is also home to [The Northern Mental Institute](../Locations/The%20Northern%20Mental%20Institute.md), on which there are currently rumours that someone is developing plans for a super-weapon.